Questions To Answer About Your Current Program

 1. Earwigs-5/8 of an inch long.
 Habitat modification can be key if these are an ongoing issue at your property.
 Targeted applications around the foundation of a building in early summer can be effective.

 3. Spiders-numerous species of spiders are found in East Tennessee.
 The two that are considered dangerous and should be avoided are the black widow and brown recluse.
-Contact your provider for more detail on control of the two spiders above.
+Contact your provider for more details on the control of the two spiders above.
 A normal control strategy for normal nuisance spiders in apartment communities would be reduction of exterior lighting (which normally cannot occur, but less attractive lighting to insects can be installed), removal of webbing and eggs from the perimeter of structures and applications of residual insecticides by your provider.

 1. Species identification is vital by your provider.

 2. Great communication from the provider to the community related to structural, storage, sanitation and habitat modification is vital to a successful program.